msgpack/msgpack/spec.md

     Recommendations for encoders and applications:
     * Encoders should use the shortest possible exact representation of a given value, including float32 and float64 where appropriate.
 E. g. the value 10.5 will fit into an float32.
     * Similarly, the values for "Infinity" and "Negative Infinity" can be encoded as float32.
-    * As the semantics of the payload bits of NaNs are implementation defined, applications should not reloy on different NaN values, and just treat them as a single value.
+    * As the semantics of the payload bits of NaNs are implementation defined, applications should not rely on different NaN values, and just treat them as a single value.
     * As signaling NaNs may lead to exceptions on some hardware just when reading the value, and be quietly converted to non-signaling NaNs on other hardware, applications should avoid signaling NaNs.

 ### Bigdecimal extension types